 How does streaming differ from downloading?

-Note that streaming and downloading are not the same.
-When you want to download a movie or song, the file gets saved on your hard drive.
-In most cases, you can only begin watching or listening once the download has finished.
-Streaming, by contrast, plays media without downloading the file, so it doesn’t eat up precious hardware space.
+Streaming and downloading are different.
+When you download a movie or song, the file gets saved on your hard drive.
+In most cases, you can begin watching or listening only once the download has finished.
+Streaming, by contrast, plays media without downloading a file.

 Which types of content can be streamed?